Northwestern Montana and Glacier National Park

 Start your trip in Missoula, northwestern Montana’s cultural hub and an easy place to land.
 From there, a trip north up the Mission Valley, home of the Flathead Reservation, brings you to Flathead Lake, the largest freshwater lake in the West.
 Stay in tiny Polson, bustling Bigfork, or Whitefish, the region’s recreational capital, then head east for a tour of Glacier National Park.

-Your best bet is to drive through the park on the Going-to-the-Sun Road.
+Your best bet (at least during the summer) is to drive through the park on the Going-to-the-Sun Road.
 Even a relatively deliberate drive along this road can take all day, so plan to either spend at least one night in a park lodge or in one of its eastside border towns, St. Mary or East Glacier.

 From Glacier National Park’s eastern edge just south of St. Mary, you can see the striking Rocky Mountain Front as you travel south along Highway 89.
 It’s about 140 miles from St. Mary to Great Falls, where visits to the Lewis and Clark National Historic Trail Interpretive Center and the C. M. Russell Museum will easily fill a day or two.